 Snowshoeing anyone?
-There’s no place like Minnesota and the Twin Cities of Minneapolis-St Paul for winter fun!
+There’s no place like Minnesota and the Twin Cities metro for winter fun with this popular recreational activity!

-Exercising in Minnesota in the winter is extra great since we carry around twice as much weight with all of our snow gear.
-What with boots, snow pants, scarves, mittens, hats, coat, three layers of sweaters, two pairs of socks, etc., just walking into the backyard adds 2 pounds.
-That is a lot of additional weight to carry on long hikes.
+Exercising in Minnesota in the winter is extra great since we carry around twice as much of a weight load with all of our snow gear.
+What with snow boots, snow pants, scarves, mittens, hats, coat, three layers of sweaters, two pairs of socks, etc., just walking into the backyard adds 2 pounds.
+That is a lot of additional weight to carry on long hikes and boy do our legs get a workout stepping through the deep snow that our neighbors haven’t quite got around to shoveling.
+Just going to work or school can be a workout for your muscles.
+I always feel the first snow in my hips.

 With that said, there are many activities that require more movement than that and are lots of fun.

 One of those activities is snowshoeing.
 I never really understood snowshoeing when I was a kid.
-I thought you wore the snowshoes and could walk atop powdery drifts.
+I thought you wore the snowshoes and could walk atop powder snow drifts.
 That’s not so much it.
 Snowshoers trudging along trails through the woods and your foot may not break through the snow.
-There is a good possibility that you will break through and get your leg stuck in the drift, snowshoe and all.
+There is a good possibility that you will break through and get your leg stuck in the drift up to your knees, snowshoe and all.
 And then you need to pull your snowshoe out except that it broke free from your foot so now you have to dig it out.

 So you wanna go?
 It is a lot of fun and you do get some great exercise out of it!
 And it would be a fun experience to have as a family.